mui/material-ui/docs/src/pages/guides/styled-engine/styled-engine-es.md

 - `@material-ui/styled-engine` - a thin wrapper around [emotion's `styled()`](https://emotion.sh/docs/styled) API, with the addition of few other required utilities, such as the `<GlobalStyles />` component, the `css` and `keyframe` helpers, etc. This is the default.
 - `@material-ui/styled-engine-sc` - a similar wrapper around `styled-components`.

-These two packages implement the same interface, which makes it makes possible to replace one with the other.
+These two packages implement the same interface, which makes it possible to replace one with the other.
 By default, `@material-ui/core` has `@material-ui/styled-engine` as a dependency, but you can configure your bundler to replace it with `@material-ui/styled-engine-sc`.
 For example, if you are using webpack you can configure this by adding a resolver:

 **webpack.config.js**